• 7/8+ English and Maths (school entrance)

 • Oxbridge applications and university interview preparation

 As an Oxford graduate, I know the value of one-on-one teaching, and have drawn extensively on this experience as a professional tutor, both in person and online.
-I have tutored very bright students, pushing them to explore their study material in new ways, and worked with many students preparing for ELATs, UCAS applications, and Oxbridge admissions interviews.
+I have tutored very bright students, pushing them to explore their study material in new ways, and worked with many students preparing for a broad range of English assessments, from 11+ up to A Levels and Oxbridge admissions (including UCAS, interview, and ELAT preparation).

-I have also tutored students who required broader help with studying, revision, and engagement, covering general learning techniques including close reading, time-management, articulation, comprehension, grammar and vocabulary, and essay-writing.
+I have also tutored students who required broader help with motivation, revision, and study skills, or with English as a second language (particularly with students at international schools or abroad).
+These lessons cover general learning techniques including close reading, time-management, articulation, comprehension, grammar and vocabulary, and essay-writing.
 Helping to boost students’ confidence in these key skills has proved invaluable for subjects far beyond English, enabling students of many ages to feel more secure in their approaches to languages and humanities subjects, and towards exams and assessments generally.
 Building up these key skills is also an essential part of 11+ exam preparation.

 In terms of pre-tests, I recommend building up a thorough knowledge of the 11+ Maths and English syllabus and focusing as much as possible on comprehension, grammar, mental arithmetic, and word problems.
-I use a variety of activities to familiarise students with the time pressured nature of the tests, and to encourage them to think creatively.
+I use a variety of reading, writing, and problem-solving activities to familiarise students with the time pressured nature of the tests, and to encourage them to think creatively.

 I grew up in Shrewsbury, a small town in Shropshire, with my family and a menagerie of animals.
 I attended Shrewsbury High School, the local GDST school, from 2005 until 2012, gaining 9 A*s and 1 A at GCSE.
 At A-Level, I studied English (A*), Religious Studies (A*), and German (A*), whilst also getting involved in lots of extra-curricular activities: media and critical thinking clubs, singing in chamber choir, and taking Speech and Drama assessments, achieving Gold Medal with Distinction.